-The retirement age of those born in 1965 and later will be linked to life expectancy as of 2030, providing life expectancy change.
-At the same time, the retirement age of the national pension scheme will rise correspondingly.
+The retirement age of those born in 1965 and later will be linked to life expectancy as of 2030, providing life expectancy changes.
+The retirement age of the national pension scheme will rise correspondingly.

-For each birth year, a target retirement age will be calculated.
+Each cohort will have its own target retirement age.
 By working until the target retirement age, the reducing effect of the life expectancy coefficient on the pension can be offset.

 The old-age pension paid from the earnings-related pension scheme can start from the month after the insured has reached their retirement age and stopped working in the position from which they are retiring.
 In other words, retiring on an old-age pension requires that the employee no longer continues the employment from which they retire.
-However, the self-employed may continue their self-employment when they retire on an old-age pension.
+The self-employed, on the other hand, may continue their self-employment when they retire on an old-age pension.

-In general, the retirement age under public-sector pension acts is the same as the retirement age under the Employees Pensions Act and the retirement age rises in the same way as in the private sector.
-However, some public-sector employees and persons insured under the Seafarer’s Pensions Act may be entitled to an old-age pension at an earlier age.
+In general, the retirement age under the Public Sector Pensions Act is the same as that under the Employees Pensions Act, and the retirement age rises in the same way in the public sector as in the private sector.
+However, some public sector employees, as well as sailors insured under the Seafarer’s Pensions Act, may have the right to an old-age pension at an earlier age.

-For persons employed by the State, regulations stipulate that the retirement cut-off point of employees of the Finnish Defence Forces and the Finnish Boarder Guard will continue to be lower, allowing for an early retirement on an old-age pension.
+For persons employed by the State, regulations stipulate that employees of the Finnish Defence Forces and the Finnish Boarder Guard will continue to be able to retire early on an old-age pension.

 The pension scheme of sailors was reformed as of the beginning of 2016.
 After a transition period, the right to retire early will be abolished.
-Sailors have the right to retire on an old-age pension at the early retirement age earned by the end of 2024.
-Another precondition for early retirement is that the sailor meets all the othe requirements for early retirement.
+Sailors have the right to retire early on an old-age pension, at the age they have earned by the end of 2024.
+The precondition for early retirement is that the sailor meets all the other requirements for early retirement.
 One such requirement is that the sailor must continue to be in an employment covered by the Seafarer’s Pensions Act until retirement.

-Deferring the old-age pension or taking out part of pension early
+Deferring the old-age pension or taking out part of the pension early

-Persons born in 1951 were the last age cohort who could take out an early old-age pension at age 62.
-In that case, the pension was decreased with a permanent reduction for early retirement, which amounted to 0.6 per cent per month taken early.
+Those born in 1951 were the last age group that could take out an early old-age pension at the age of 62.
+In that case, the pension was decreased with a permanent reduction of 0.6 per cent per month taken early.